liuzihe02/6.005/12_AbtractDataTypes/AbstractDataTypes.md

 Mutators are often signaled by a `void` return type.
 But not all mutators return void; `Set.add()` modifies the set and returns a Boolean indicating if the set was changed or not.

+> Classes, Interfaces, Primitive data types are all types.
+Methods are not types!
+Methods are members of classes or interfaces.

 ### ADT Examples

 `int` is a primitive integer type, hence immutable: